Lewbagz/lewishardie-t1a3/README.md

 - stdiomask `pip3 install stdiomask`
     - A cross-platform Python module for entering passwords to a stdio terminal and displaying a **** mask, which getpass cannot do.

 ## System / Hardware requiremnets

 The app is expected to preform well on practically any system, as it is extreamly light weight the requirements aren't high.

-requirements

-Implementation
-- variables and variable scope
-- loops and conditional control structures
-- write and utilise simple functions
-- error handling
-- input and output
-- importing a python package
-- using functions frmo a python package

-Apply Don't Repeat Yourself coding princicples

-Provide 2 tests
-    - cover a different section of the application
-    - state what is being tested
-    - provide at least TWO test cases and the expected results for each test case

-Outline of the testing procedure and cases should be included with the source code of application

-Utilise githup, make commits

-Utilise dev to faciliate the execution of the application
-- write a script which turns application into an exectuable